Excessive Entities

 π cart.ts

-For complex CRUD operations (e.g., atomic updates, rollbacks, or transactions), evaluate whether the entities
+For complex CRUD operations (e.g., atomic updates, rollbacks, or transactions), evaluate whether the entities layer is appropriate, but use it with caution.

-Store Authentication Data in shared
+4. Store Authentication Data in sharedβ

 - Authentication responses (e.g., tokens or DTOs) often lack fields needed for broader reuse or vary by context (e.g., private vs. public user profiles).